pmaroco/dark-texstudio/README.md

 # Dark Theme for TeXStudio

 #### !!!
 Before you start !!!
-Backup your TeXStudio settings (Click in "Options" menu (upper bar) -> "Load Profile" and select the file "dark-theme.txsprofile"
+Backup your TeXStudio settings (Click in "Options" menu (upper bar) -> "Save Profile"

 #### How to Install